RenPT23R/BedLoader/README.md

 Know the player list ( bedloaderAPI.getPlayer(); )

-And by last open a custom GUI that is technically a browser ( bedloaderAPI.createCustomGUI(openURL); )
+And by last open a custom GUI that is technically a popup ( bedloaderAPI.createCustomGUI(text); )

 ## 3. Loader Block
-Does nothing, has no texture, its just used to mage sure that you have bedloader installed correctly you can get by opening chat and writing in ( /give @s bedloader:loader_block )
+Does nothing, has a texture, its just used to mage sure that you have bedloader installed correctly you can get by opening chat and writing in ( /give @s bedloader:loader_block )

 # Previews
 ## 1. Executing commands in scripts